powsybl/pypowsybl-jupyter/docs/user_guide/nad_widget.md

 - on_move_node
 - on_move_text_node

-The [network explorer](/user_guide/network_explorer.md) demonstrate the approach.
+The [network explorer widget](/user_guide/network_explorer.md) demonstrates the approach.

-Example: the code below activate a callback when a node is selected (through SHIFT+CLICK) in the widget (it prints the selected bide's ID to the log).
+Example: the code below activates a callback when a node is selected (through SHIFT+CLICK) in the widget (it prints the selected node's ID to the log).

 ```python
 def select_node_callback_demo(event):